SPED definition

 • Walked means when an Attendee with a confirmed reservation is denied a room for any reason.

-• GED means general educational development.
+• GED means a general equivalency diploma.

 • Unloaded means, with respect to a firearm employing a percussion cap, flintlock, or other obsolete ignition system, when the weapon is uncapped or when the priming charge is removed from the pan.